 The Qualified Appraisal, Explained

-- A qualified, USPAP compliant, appraisal will be admissible in a court of law and meet federal requirements and
+- A USPAP compliant appraisal will be admissible in a court of law; meets federal requirements

-- A qualified appraisal should have descriptions written in such detail, one can obtain a clear image of the item
+- Should have descriptions written in such detail, one can imagine a clear image of the item

-- A qualified appraisal should contain a current USPAP certification statement
+- Should contain a current USPAP certification statement

-- A qualified appraiser will not associate their fee with the value of the appraised property
+A qualified appraiser will never associate their fee with the value of the appraised property

 - What is it worth?
-What do I have here?
-A verbal approximation of value is a sound choice when you are simply curious about the value of an item
+What do I have?
+A verbal approximation of value is a sound choice when you are simply curious about the value of an item or collection

-- A must when downsizing or working with a Senior Move Manager, preparing for a yard or garage sale ... don't be that person...
+- A must when downsizing, working with a Senior Move Manager, preparing for a yard or garage sale ... don't be that person...

-- A must before an auction or estate sale company arrives to prepare items before a sale; auctioneers profit by selling a large quantity of items.
-Rarely do you find one with expertise in in individual item prices
+- A must before an auction or estate sale company arrives to prep the sale; auctioneers profit by selling large quantities, so sometimes items of value are overlooked by staff ...